 Now, as I mentioned, the real work begins with you implementing this shit into your own day and trying it for yourself.

 I think I’ve laid out a solid outline here for you to follow that covers the most important information you need to consistently and reliably create states of peak performance for yourself.
-If you want to go deeper in the training, I recommend you check out Zero to Dangerous (Non-Affiliate or promotional link), which helps you with the implementation and discovery of your personal recipe and sequence for flow.
+If you want to go deeper in the training, I recommend you Join my Free Course Foundations of Flow, which helps you with the implementation and discovery of your personal recipe and sequence for flow.

 I hope you enjoyed reading, and may this help you on your journey.